Frequently Asked Questions

 Genetic Testing.

-Between 2006 and 2008 researchers from the US Forest Service worked with independent researchers who gathered materials for genetic testing and proved Pando was a single tree in 2008.
+Between 2006 and 2008, researchers from the US Forest Service collaborated with independent researchers to gather plant tissue for genetic testing.
+They announced their findings in 2008 proving Pando was a single organism operating on a vast scale.

 Source:* Read the paper that proved Pando’s size.